-Problems in the organization of a school instrumental program, beginning with the establishment of elementary school rhythm bands; principles of class instruction in violin, clarinet, and trumpet; evaluation of methods of class instruction; orchestra and band organization; repertoire. - 334.
-Instrumental Methods II Woodwinds Three hours Same description as 333.
+Three hours Problems in the organization of a school instrumental program, beginning with the establishment of elementary school rhythm bands; principles of class instruction in orchestra and band instruments; evaluation of methods of class instruction; orchestra and band organization: repertoire.
+Must be taken no later than the Junior year.